Can you really buy a cheap used car for just $2,000 or $3,000 in cash? Team Clark’s Joel says the answer is clear.

-Look for cars that have uglied out
+1. Look for cars that have ‘uglied out’

 Dents, nicks, peeling paint and hail damage are all your friends when buying a used car.
 The more scuffed up the exterior looks, the more you can haggle the seller down on price.
-Remember, exterior flaws won’t impact what’s under the hood!
+Remember, exterior flaws won’t impact what’s under the hood.

 One area to beware of though: Tires.
-If the tires are bald, you could have to shell out several hundred dollars more.
-So consider that when you’re haggling about the price.
+If the tires are bald, you could have to shell out several hundred dollars more, so consider that when you’re haggling about the price.

-Follow the 10 years/100,000 miles rule
+2. Follow the 10 years/100,000 miles rule

-Think 100,000 miles is too much and that are car with that many miles is probably near the end of its useful life?
+Think 100,000 miles is too much and that a car with that many miles is probably near the end of its useful life?
 Think again.

-Know where to look
+3. Know where to look for deals

-Beware those beloved nameplates
+4. Beware those beloved nameplates

 A happy medium might be something like the Ford Focus, according to USA TODAY.
 That particular model from the U.S. automaker has a lot proven reliability, which brings us to our next point…

-Check Consumer Reports for reliability
+5. Check Consumer Reports for reliability

 The annual Consumer Reports auto reliability survey is the most extensive survey of automotive reliability.
 They do a great job parsing the new models every year when they come out.